|

 was retaken by the Reds.
 After the fall of the capital, Armenian rebels

-continued desperate fight in the mountains of Daralaghez, Zanghezur and
+continued desperate fight in the mountains of Daralaghez,

-partially Karabakh.
-On April 15, the Republic
+On April 15, the Republic of Highland

-of Highland Armenia was proclaimed by the rebels in Tatev (Zanghezur) in
+Armenia was proclaimed by the rebels in Tatev (Zanghezur) in an attempt to save the last stronghold of

-overwhelmed by iteratively superior Soviet troops the defendants of the
+Armenian independence, but overwhelmed by iteratively superior Soviet troops

-Highland Armenia were finally defeated in the battles of summer, 1921 and on
+the defendants of the Highland Armenia were finally defeated in the battles

-the 13th of July the last rebels under General Njdeh retreated
+of summer, 1921 and on the 13th of July the last rebels under

-across the border into Iran[6]
+General Njdeh retreated across the border into Iran[6]

 and the process of restoration of Armenian independence in the 20th

 century was interrupted for decades until the collapse of the Soviet Union.
+The anticommunist uprising in Armenia was definitely

-definitely one of the factors behind the decision of Kremlin to revoke the
+one of the factors behind the decision of Kremlin to revoke the transfer of Karabakh and Nakhichevan to

-generally believed that the fierce resistance of almost all social groups of
+of almost all social groups of Armenian population in Zanghezur

-Armenian population in Zanghezur prevented its incorporation into Soviet
+prevented its incorporation into Soviet Azerbaijan.
+Another factor that

-Azerbaijan.
-Another factor that decided the future of Zanghezur was also the
+decided the future of Zanghezur was also the

-re-settlement of some 30 000 Armenian refugees from Mush in Bitlis in that
+re-settlement of some 30 000 Armenian refugees from Mush in Bitlis in that mountainous area after the final

-mountainous area after the final destruction of Western Armenia by the Turks
+destruction of Western Armenia by the Turks in 1918[7].

 Those refugees added to local Armenian population already residing in the

-county of Zanghezur, changed the ethnic makeup of the area making it
+county of Zanghezur, changed the ethnic makeup of

-predominantly Armenian not only historically but also ethnically. |
+the area making it predominantly Armenian not only historically but also

 |